Cal Newport: Career Advice to Find Work You Love

-Cal Newport’s book So Good They Can’t Ignore You asks the important question:
+Cal Newport has written another great book.
+His latest effort, So Good They Can’t Ignore You asks the important question:

 Why do some people end up loving what they do, while so many others don’t?